linkedin/cruise-control/docs/wiki/User Guide/REST-APIs.md

  `curl -X POST -b /tmp/mycookie-jar.txt "http://CRUISE_CONTROL_HOST:9090/kafkacruisecontrol/remove_broker?brokerid=1234&dryrun=false"`

-* Note that a `User-Task-ID` or a `sessionId` and is applicable for an entire `URL`, including its parameters.
+Note that a `User-Task-ID` or a `sessionId` and is applicable for an entire `URL`, including its parameters.
 Hence, the same endpoint with different parameters would create and use a different `User-Task-Id`.

-## GET REQUESTS
+## GET Requests

 The GET requests in Kafka Cruise Control REST API are for read only operations, i.e. the operations that do not have any external impacts.
 The GET requests include the following operations:

 * [Query the state of Cruise Control](#query-the-state-of-cruise-control)
 * [Query the current cluster load](#query-the-current-cluster-load)
 * [Query partition resource utilization](#query-partition-resource-utilization)